DawidWolinski/e-commerce-api/README.md

 For example, to find products named "Wardrobe", the request would be: https://api-online-shopping.herokuapp.com/products?name=Wardrobe

-Additionally, the API supports range filters for numeric attributes which work by adding range type to the name of attribute.
+Additionally, the API supports range filters for numeric attributes which work by adding range type to the name of attribute (attribute-range).
 The are two range types: "from" (equal or greater than) and "to" (equal or smaller than).

 For example, to find products in the price range from 200 to 500, the request would be: https://api-online-shopping.herokuapp.com/products?price-from=200&price-to=500